Kue semprit

-Semprit (Indonesian: kue semprit, Malay: kuih semperit) is made of wheat flour, corn starch, custard powder, sugar and margarine.
+Semprit (Indonesian: kue semprit), is a Southeast Asian sweet snack (kue) made of wheat flour, corn starch, custard powder, sugar and margarine.
 These ingredients are mixed together to become a dough.
 Next, the dough is rolled and cut into small pieces, which are baked until golden yellow.
 Semprit is ready to eat once it has cooled to room temperature.

+Semprit is a popular snack during Hari Raya celebrations.